-Before the Orlando Public Library came to be, the Sorosis Club of Orlando maintained a circulating library for its members.
+The beginnings of the current Orange County Library System can be traced to the circulating library collection of the Sorosis Club of Orlando.
 The collection was initially housed on the second floor of the old Armory building on Court Street and was subsequently moved to the Knox building at the corner of Pine and Court streets.
 On May 11, 1920, Orlando citizens showed by a vote of 417 to 19 that they wanted a library and were willing to pay for it.

 The Friends of the Library was also established in 1949.
-The February 27th Sentinel Star announced that the Winter Park – Orlando Zonta Club would be meeting for the purpose of sponsoring a new organization to be called the “Friends of the Library”.
+A notice published in the February 27, 1949, Sentinel Star announced that the Winter Park – Orlando Zonta Club was meeting to sponsor a new organization to be called “Friends of the Library”.

-By 1959 a committee of the local Jaycees evaluated the library and determined that the Albertson Public Library was no longer able to meet the needs of its staff or the community.
-The preparation for a new Main library began in 1962 when construction was approved by the Orlando voters, and the city acquired additional land adjacent to the original site at Rosalind and Central.
+By 1959 the Library Committee of the Orlando Jaycees published a report on library conditions, stating the the Albertson Public Library was no longer able to meet the needs of its staff or the community.
+The preparation for a new Main library began three years later in 1962 when Orlando voters approved funds for construction and the city acquired additional land adjacent to the original site at Rosalind and Central.
 In 1964, the library moved to temporary headquarters at 905 North Orange Avenue, the Albertson building was demolished, and construction began.
-The library closed its temporary location on July 23, 1966 and moved into the new building.
+On July 23, 1966, the temporary location closed and the staff and collections were moved to the new building.

-The new Orlando Public Library building was dedicated on a rainy Sunday afternoon on August 7, 1966.
-The architect was John M. Johansen of New Canaan, Connecticut.
-He called his design a “composition in monolithic concrete.”
+The Orlando Public Library building was dedicated on a rainy Sunday afternoon on August 7, 1966.
+The architect, John M. Johansen of New Canaan, Connecticut, called his design a “composition in monolithic concrete.”
 The 50th Anniversary Souvenir booklet provides more details.

-The need to expand the Orlando Public Library became evident as early as 1974.
-In 1978 the library secured a commitment from the Orlando City Council to purchase the rest of the block to the west of the existing site.
-In 1980 the voters approved the sale of $22 million in bonds for construction of the new building.
+In 1974, just eight years after the opening of the new library, it became evident that much more space was needed.
+In 1978, the library secured a commitment from the Orlando City Council to purchase the rest of the block to the west of the existing site, and in 1980 the voters approved the sale of $22 million in bonds for construction of the new building.

-In March 1985, the 1966 building was closed and the expansion opened to the public on April 8, 1985.
-Work on renovating the 1966 building began immediately.
+The 1966 building closed in March 1985 and the new expansion opened to the public on April 8, 1985.
+Renovation of the 1966 building began immediately, thereafter.
 A grand opening celebration for the expansion and renovation took place on Sunday, April 6, 1986.

-The 290,000 square foot building fills a entire city block bounded by Magnolia Avenue, Central Boulevard, Rosalind Avenue and Wall Street.
-It took 19,000 cubic yards of concrete to construct the expansion.
-A major challenge presented to architect Duane Stark and his team was to design an expansion that would blend seamlessly with the original 1966 Johansen design.
-The measure of Stark’s success is quite apparent in the exterior of the building.
-The color and texture of the new exterior walls were matched to the rough hewn cedar pattern of the original poured-concrete walls.
+The 290,000 square foot Orlando Public Library encompasses an entire city block bounded by Magnolia Avenue, Central Boulevard, Rosalind Avenue and Wall Street.
+It took 19,000 cubic yards of concrete to construct the expansion of the Brutalist style building.
+A major challenge presented to architect Duane Stark and his team was to design an expansion that would blend seamlessly with the original 1966 Johansen structure.
+The measure of Stark’s success is apparent in the exterior of the building.
+The color and texture of the new exterior walls match the rough hewn cedar pattern of the original poured-concrete walls belying the fact that they were completed 19 years apart.

 Johansen’s Orlando Library